danwing/cidfi/draft-wing-cidfi.md

-> ** Note: For this section, a different approach using probe packets is described in {{probe}} but the authors are currently not pursuing that technique (because of additional traffic and the additional delay to establish CIDFI on a new connection).
+> ** Note: For this section, a different approach using probe packets is described in {{probe}} but the authors are currently not pursuing that technique because of additional traffic and the additional delay to establish CIDFI on a new connection.
 It is retained for discussion.

 The client determines if the local network provides CIDFI service by